Configuration#

 .

-If nested_sections=False
+nested_sections=False

-, Sphinx-Gallery will behave as it used to
+makes Sphinx-Gallery behave as it used to

-previous to version 0.10.2.
+prior to version 0.10.2.

 Specifically, it will generate a single index file for the whole gallery.